UPDATED - at bottom of page...

 I went on a long plane flight in August 2003 as I thought getting away and recouperating may be what needed.
 To my horror, I suffered huge dizziness problems both in the air and when disembarking.
 I developed a constant motion feeling in my body, as if I was a pendulum and the ground constantly moved - I could both see it visibly jumping and feel it beneath my feet.
 Anxiety grew at this point and felt very scared to even go out.
 Before the flight I got respite from the dizziness by lying down - now lying down merely made the ship feeling more intense.
 I felt as if I was on a permanent water bed and sleeping with this feeling was very difficult and disconcerting.
 This I learned, was a form of vertigo.

-The feeling eased after about 2 months though the constant motion is still always mildly with me even now.
-It varies in intensity.
-Most of the time I feel like I'm in a ship on calm waters - other times like I am in a force 10 gale in the middle of the ocean.
-I am now motion intolerant and days after a car or train ride, I have the motion.
+The feeling eased after about 2 months though the constant motion stayed with me for some time.
+It varied in intensity.
+Most of the time I felt like a ship on calm waters - other times like I was in a force 10 gale in the middle of the ocean.

 After seeing the same ENT again, as well as Neurotologist at a top hospital in London (who confirmed my diagnosis and insisted I would recover) I am now undertaking a Vestibular Rehabilitation Therapy programme.
 For those with chronic or prolonged balance issues, this appears to be the only cure - as well as time.
 The exercises are designed to provoke dizziness and aid the brain to compensate for the damaged inner ear.
 Diligence is essential and the exercises must be done regularly and over a long period before improvement is noted.
 I am noticing that my "good" phases are getting longer though the progress is slow.
 I am now clear and mentally prepared for the fact that recovery will be a long haul.